 Action Bias: Preferring Action Over Inaction

-The action bias is a cognitive bias that causes people to favor action over inaction, without properly considering the outcomes that this will bring.
-For example, the action bias can drive someone to make unnecessary changes to their investment portfolio, even if it would be better for them to do nothing.
-The action bias …
+The action bias is a cognitive bias that causes people to favor action over inaction without properly considering the potential consequences of this.
+For example, the action bias can drive someone to make unnecessary changes to their investment portfolio when it would be better to do nothing.
+The action bias has major implications in …

 Read more